NexPlayer/Unity-SDK/basic/events.md

 ## Sample code for events

-The following sample code shows how to override inherited virtual methods to respond to any NexPlayer™ event:
+The following sample code shows how to override inherited virtual methods to respond to any NexPlayer  event:

 ```csharp
 public class NexPlayerSimple : NexPlayerBehaviour